 Supplemental Retirement Plan Board

 The Supplemental Retirement Plan has a Pension Board made up of representatives of Deputy Sheriffs, Medics, Fire Marshals, General Schedule employees as well as City management.
 The Board overseees the investments of the pension plan.
 Meetings are open to the public.
-View the 2013 Calendar of Pension Board Meetings.
+Click HERE to find additional details on the Supplemental Retirement Board.